johnmholmes/CANmINnOUT/README.md

 - Added a wiki for my benifit so I can keep a record of any changes to the sketch I make.
 Also I will be showing how I have used the Arduino Nano and the small MCP2515 module for my YouTube channel to help beginners to Arduino CBUS.
 - Showing a 6 in 6 out version of the sketch.
-- Warning amended as its the Atmel chip that gets damaged.
-(Change requested but issue closed)

 ### See for anything requested to be changed